Academic promotion: guidance for Heads of Department

 *This should include a summary of departmental communications, outcome of the consultation process and the details of applications for promotions not supported.

 ** These referees should not be from the University of Bath, and should normally be full professors, or of professorial standing.
 For promotions to professor, at least one international referee is required.
-HR will seek the views from at least four further second stage referees as suggested by the initial two first stage referees.
+Heads of Department/Division must seek the agreement of suggested referees to provide their comments before they are contacted by HR.

 Consideration of Applications